Why consider a non-traditional, technology enhanced lesson?

 Live Online Lessons

-- At the scheduled lesson time, I will initiate the Zoom call with you.
+- At the scheduled lesson time, log into Zoom with our personal meeting ID.
+For your convenience, this will be included in your lesson reminder email each week.
 Please have your computer online and set up where your webcam can see you playing the piano.
-(Please note, a phone set on your music rack is not the best way for us to see you perform - ideally a laptop with a webcam or an ipad that can be set to the side of the keyboard is best.)
+(Please note, a phone set on your music rack is NOT the best way for us to see you perform - ideally a laptop with a webcam or an ipad that can be set to the side of the keyboard is best.)
 You will also need to have all your music, books & supplies handy and nearby in order to make the most of our lesson time together.

 - It is helpful if other distractions in your piano room are kept to a minimum during the lesson time so that we will be able to effectively hear & see each other.

 - At the end of each online lesson, I will send lesson notes with assignments and what we covered, just like we do for in studio lesson.

-Pre-Recorded LessonsSometimes a live lesson isn't possible due to the student's unavailability at the scheduled lesson time (i.e. a doctor's appointment or an after school rehearsal or meeting has been called.)
+Pre-Recorded LessonsSometimes a live lesson isn't possible due to the student's unavailability at the scheduled lesson time (i.e. a doctor's appointment or an after school meeting.)
 On these rare occasions, there is usually enough notice that the student can record their pieces in advance and send them to me via YouTube, Dropbox, Google docs or email.
 Video recordings are preferred so that I can watch hand position & arm movement, but audio recordings are also acceptable.

 - Record your pieces that we're working on at your lesson.
 Upload your recording and send me the link.
 (Preferably 24 hours in advance.)